FlyingKumquat/Spacemonster/README.md

 How to Use/Install
 -----
 Create a Bookmark and name it "Spacemonster" (or whatever you want to call it) then copy & paste the below code into the URL text box and click Save.
 Next, go [Rebuild the Universe](http://rebuildtheuniverse.com/) (wait for the page to fully load) and click the Bookmark you just created.
-If done correctly, you should see a new option on DripStat's navigation bar that reads "Spacemonster".
+If done correctly, you should see a new option on the navigation bar that reads "Spacemonster".
 ```JavaScript
 javascript:(function(){
 	$.getScript('https://rawgit.com/FlyingKumquat/Spacemonster/master/spacemonster.js')